Adelaide Miethke: Career

-A book was produced A Book of South Australia – Women in the First Hundred Years, largely through the efforts of Phebe Watson (1876–1964).
+A book was produced, titled A Book of South Australia – Women in the First Hundred Years, largely through the efforts of Phebe Watson (1876–1964).
 More lasting memorials were the Pioneer Women's Memorial Garden and the Aerial Medical Base at Alice Springs for the Australian Aerial Medical Services (South Australian section), the "Flying Doctor Service".

-In November 1937 the Women's Centenary Council was dissolved, leaving an executive committee of Adelaide Miethke, Phebe Watson, Mrs. D. P. McGuire, Mrs. C. E. Dolling, and Gisela Siebert (with Mrs. E. R. Lawrie as proxy during Miss Siebert's absence) to oversee realisation of these commitments.
+In November 1937 the Women's Centenary Council was dissolved, leaving an executive committee of Miethke, Phebe Watson, Mrs. D. P. McGuire, Mrs. C. E. Dolling, and Gisela Siebert (with Mrs. E. R. Lawrie as proxy during Miss Siebert's absence) to oversee realisation of these commitments.

 During the Second World War she was once again to the fore in raising money for the benefit of Australia's soldiers.
 From 1940 to 1946 she directed the Schools' Patriotic Fund, with at one point Dorothy May Marshall as an assistant.
 Maithke also served on the Women's War Service Council.
 She had retired from the Education Department in 1941.
 SPF funds not spent during the War went into the purchase of a hostel, named Adelaide Miethke House and run by the Y.W.C.A., for use by country girls attending schools in the city.

 Other unspent SPF money was passed on to the (Royal) Flying Doctor Service and was used to found the "School of the Air", an idea formulated by Miethke and driven by her.
 Its base was set up at the Alice Springs Higher Primary School with a team of teachers talking over the Flying Doctor network to, and receiving feedback from, children in isolated locations with their pedal radios or battery-operated transceivers.
 The service officially started on 20 September 1950.